Heading to uni this autumn? Take some advice from those who've already been

 Try and agree in advance what is and isn't communal food with your flatmates.
 A lot of houses take it in turns to buy milk, butter, washing up liquid and toilet roll.

 "Make sure you're buying own-brand items," says University of Leicester.
-"Most people can't tell the difference in taste between supermarket's own food (like Asda Price), and branded food (like Heinz) - it's a lot cheaper.
+"Most people can't tell the difference in taste between a supermarket's own food (like Asda Price), and branded food (like Heinz) – it's a lot cheaper.
 Plus, shopping after around 6pm means that most supermarkets have reduced the price of food they're trying to shift."

 "Bring a recipe book from home and get cooking at home before you leave,” says Rockrunride.